Fitch Affirms Alte Leipziger's IFS at 'A+'; Outlook Stable

 RATING SENSITIVITIES

-Fitch views an upgrade as unlikely in the near to medium term.
+An upgrade of the ratings in the near to mid-term is unlikely.

 However, key